Property developer China Vanke expects 2022 profit to stabilise - NewsBreak

 He expects more policies to be introduced at the local levels to stabilize the property market.

-Hong Kong-listed shares of Vanke rose more than 1% in early afternoon trading, versus a 0.5% rise in Hang Seng Mainland Properties Index (.HSMPI).
+Hong Kong-listed shares of Vanke rose more than 1% in early afternoon trading, versus a 0.5% rise in Hang Seng Mainland Properties Index.

 ($1 = 6.3489 Chinese yuan)